 Let us confer about those related laws:

-What Has Stipulated in ADA Act About Vision and Hearing Impaired Forklift Operators
+What Has Stipulated in the ADA Act About Vision and Hearing Impaired Forklift Operators

 The employer could feel cause for concern by assigning those individuals inside the warehouse where is full swing of operation, or in confined and tight spaces that could cause near misses, or in places where there are high pedestrian traffic.